WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom4.markdown

 **Jul 7th**: Six colonists come down with flu.

 **Jul 9th**: Purchased Sarah (F, 35) from The Coalition of the Godless Soil (TCotGS).
 Sanguine, ascetic, jogger.
 With strong research skill.
 Also purchased Fjellsmel (M, 21), a tough sanguine cooking/mining lad.

+**Sep 14th**: Mapiya/Fjellsmel become lovers.

+**Dec 5th**: Finished canning table research, next is complex clothing (4500).

+**Dec 11th**: A caravan from Lenlia Social League (LSL) stopped by and we traded away all of our excess furniture in exchange for allied status.
+Even better, they brought along three telescopes.

+**Dec 14th**: Silard (M, 45) joins after being rescued from a crash landed pod.
+An abrasive, creepy breathing, steadfast, gay, pacifist.
+Strong construction skills, strong mining interest and some construction interest.

+## 5506

+**Apr 13th**: Purchased a few people from the slavers.
+Sora (M, 48), fast learner with interest in crafting, but a pacifist.
+Suni (F, 16) a night-owl with artistic/intellectual interest.
+Braz (M, 30) a quick-sleeping psychopathic night owl.
+Jenni (F, 45) a pretty hard-worker.
+That will give me a day and night shift working the research table.

+**Jul 5th**: Mapiya/Fjellsmel get engaged.

+**Jul 9th**: Nash (M, 29) from The Monkey Men (TMM) crash landed and has been captured.
+He's an optimistic teetotaler.

+**Jul 12th** Finished complex clothing research, next is cocoa (5000).

+**Sep 7th**: Mapiya/Fjellsmel marriage.

+**Dec 3rd**: Slavers come by again.
+Andre (M, 48), fast learner / careful shooter.
+Really strong interest in plants, animals, crafting, artistic and medical.
+Also Nicole (F, 44), a hard worker with strong social skills.

+**Dec 7th**: Six colonists come down with malaria.

+**Dec 10th**: Odina turns 55 and now has a bad back.
+Cocoa research finishes, going to do Agriculture I (2500) from Vegetable Garden.
+Should take about half a year.

+**Dec 13th** Isaias turns 25 and gains artery blockage.

+## 5507

+Production of shirts/pants has started.
+Was already making cloth and alpaca wool tuques and jackets and plainleather dusters.

+**Apr 2nd**: Captured Kim (F, 29), a wild woman who is an iron-willed teetotaler brawler.
+Will not do dumb labor or cleaning, but has strong crafting interest.

+**Apr 10th**: Finished the Agriculture I research after only a single quadrum (my guess was two quadrums).
+Starting recurve bow (2000).

+**Apr 11th**: Andrei/Sarah become lovers.